folio-org/platform-complete/README.md

 ## Build and serve

-To build and serve `platform-core` in isolation for development purposes, run the "start" package script.
+To build and serve `platform-complete` in isolation for development purposes, run the "start" package script.
 ```
 $ yarn start
 ```